 Subnet and Address range

 Microsoft Azure requires creating one subnet when creating a VNet.
 You can either retain the default values or customize the name and range.
 If you want to use this subnet for one of the pod's required subnets, specify the appropriate address range according to the pod deployer requirements.
 As an example, if you want to use this subnet for the pod's tenant subnet, ensure it has an IP address range to match the /27 minimum that the deployment wizard requires.
-See Optionally Create the Pod's Required Subnets on your VNet in Microsoft Azure.Important: If you use this subnet for one of the pod's required subnets, you cannot also use it for other resources.Retain the default values for the optional settings.
+See In Advance of Pod Deployment, Create the Horizon Cloud Pod's Required Subnets on your VNet in Microsoft Azure.Important: If you use this subnet for one of the pod's required subnets, you cannot also use it for other resources.Retain the default values for the optional settings.

 - Click Create.